connectwithprakash/dsa-coding/one_last_mile/coding_problems/trees/diameter_of_binary_tree.md

 ## What I Learned

-The solution elegantly solves a tricky problem where the answer isn't necessarily at the root.
+The solution effectively solves a tricky problem where the answer isn't necessarily at the root.
 The pattern of computing one value (height) while tracking another (diameter) is powerful and appears in many tree problems.
 Using a class variable to track the global maximum during recursion is cleaner than passing it as a parameter or returning tuples.
 The key insight that diameter = left_height + right_height makes the solution surprisingly simple once understood.